tongson/omnia/README.md

 The Moonscript standard library is included but you have to add `moon` to the `VENDOR` line in the Makefile.

-A copy of `mooni` is also included.
-To compile, run `make bin/mooni`.
+A copy of the MoonScript REPL `moor` is also included.
+To compile, run `make bin/moor`.

 #### Included projects